-Our resident expert in all things Irish, Courtney Keane ーwho is also a veteran recruiter on our Direct-Hire recruiting teamーsat down with us and opened up on what it really means to have luck on your side in your job search.
+Our resident expert in all things Irish, Courtney Keane ーwho is also a veteran recruiter and Senior Account Executive on our Direct-Hire recruiting teamーsat down with us and opened up on what it really means to have luck on your side in your job search.
 The truth is, which she’ll explain, is that getting lucky typically entails a lot more than simply being in the right place at the right time, especially if you’re looking for the next step on your career path.
 Sitting, waiting and wishing upon a lucky star simply won’t be enough for you to truly increase your chances of finding the job that’s right for you.
 Luck is a combination of opportunity, preparation and timing.
 In order to set yourself up for luck to bear down on you, a lot of work needs to be done ahead of time so you’ll be ready to receive it!

 Communications Team: Let’s start by learning more about you and how you ended up in the staffing industry.
 Tell us your story!

 Courtney: I have been in the staffing industry for about six years now, but that’s actually not technically accurate.
 I grew up in this business.
 Ever since I can remember, I have heard the words “placement,” “interviews,” and “commission,” being discussed around my dinner table by my father, who has built a very successful career in the IT staffing world.
 My siblings and I never understood what he was talking about, and my mother (a school teacher) would just nod her head in an effort to show support, even though she was maybe retaining and comprehending about 35% of what my father was trying to get her to understand.